papyrus-mc/papyruscs/readme.md

   --threads                       (Default: 16) Set maximum of used threads

+  --maxqueue                      (Default: 128) Set maximum queue length for the pipeline stages

   -r, --rendermode                (Default: Heightmap) RenderMode: Basic - Render without brightness adjustment.
                                   Heightmap - Render with brightness adjustment based on brillouin function and height of block